Shanmuk4622/DSA-Streak-3/README.md

-# DSAlytics - DSA Streak Tracker
+t -# DSAlytics - DSA Streak Tracker

 DSAlytics is a web application designed to help users track their progress and maintain consistency in solving Data Structures and Algorithms (DSA) problems.
 It provides visualization tools, analytics, and AI-powered insights to motivate users on their problem-solving journey.